(300) STANDARD TERMS AND CONDITIONS OF MASSEY ACCOUNTING COMPANY LIMITED

 As with other professional services firms, we are required to identify and verify our clients for the purposes of the UK anti-money laundering legislation.
 Save in exceptional circumstances we cannot start work until this requirement has been met.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases including ID verification software.

-We may, from time to time, hold money on your behalf.
-Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
-The account will be operated, and all funds dealt with, in accordance with the Clients’ Monies Rules of the Association of Chartered Certified Accountants.
-These rules can be found on the ACCA website at http://www.accaglobal.com/en.html.
+If we hold money on your behalf, such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
+The account will be operated, and all funds dealt with in accordance with ACCA client money rules.

 To avoid excessive administration, interest will only be paid to you where the amount earned on the balances held on your behalf in any calendar year exceeds £20.00.
 Subject to any tax legislation, interest will be paid gross.

 We will return monies held on your behalf promptly as soon as there is no longer any reason to retain those funds.
 If any funds remain in our client account that are unclaimed and the client to which they relate has remained untraced for five years or we as a firm cease to practise then we may pay those monies to a registered charity.